Why Are My Daffodils Blind? Causes And Fixes

 Why Do Blind Daffodils Stop Blooming?

 Blind daffodils fail to bloom when past conditions stress the plant.
 Their nutrient use shifts from flowering to survival mode.
+This pattern is typical of daffodil blindness.

 When resources become limited, they prioritize survival over flowering.
 Environmental stress also triggers blindness in daffodils.
+Incorrect planting depth can trigger this shift.

 Poor growing conditions force bulbs to conserve energy.
 They skip flowering to ensure they survive another year.
+Low soil fertility often intensifies the problem.

 Common Causes Include: